scdow/compx202-assignment4-31711034/README.md

 Submitting
 ----------

-Push your changes to your private GitHub repository.
+Commit and push your changes to your private GitHub repository.
 Ensure that you can see your changes on GitHub.
+Export your project to ZIP (File > Export to Zip File...) and submit it to Blackboard.

 Grading
 -------